k7f/ascesis/README.md

 ```

 If a name given to a structure is `Main`, then it can't be
 instantiated explicitly.
-Instead, the instantiation is performed when
+Instead, the instantiation of `Main` is
-a `.ces` file containing it is interpreted.
+performed when a `.ces` file containing it is interpreted.
+All
+structures defined in a file must have unique names.

-Any _full rule_ may be transformed into an equivalent rule expression
+Any full rule may be transformed into an equivalent rule expression
-consisting of _open rules_ separated with (infix) addition operator.
+consisting of a sequence of _open rules_ separated with (infix)
+addition operator.
 The arrow above is thus equivalent to

 ```rust
 ces Arrow { { a -> b } + { b <- a } }
 ces Main { Arrow() }
 ```

-Syntactic concatenation of rule expressions, unless '+'-separated, is
+If the addition operator is missing between rule expressions, then
+their syntactic concatenation will be interpreted as _multiplication_
-interpreted as multiplication of corresponding polynomials.
-Next is
+of corresponding polynomials.

+In case of arrow definition, the result of multiplication of the two
+open rules is the same as the result of their addition.
+For example,
-the same arrow as above (for brevity, defined directly in `Main`),
+next is the same arrow as above (for brevity, defined directly in
+`Main`),

 ```rust
 ces Main { { a -> b } { b <- a } }